olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 My somewhat opinionated guide to mac setup with a focus on enhancing existing/normal workflows.
 Tooling and setup has a focus on ease of setup and keeping an experience that isn't too far from OS defaults.

+## Concepts

+- Create an environment which is not bound to any runtime (use asdf)
+- Use mac defaults as much as possible
+- Rely on package managers as much as possible (homebrew and asdf)
+- Easy, quick, and replicatable setup

 1. [Install homebrew](https://brew.sh/) - make sure to follow any additional instructions in the console.
 1. Install git, ZSH tools, and shell completions